 Having noted our contributions, it is important to discuss the limitations of our analyses.
-First, since voter file data does not contain information on individual vote choices, the best available option was for us to analyze precinct-level data (the smallest unit of geographic aggregation) on vote choice for Measure J. Therefore, we caution readers in making inferences concerning individual voters on the basis of our empirical findings.
-This said, our analysis includes many very small precincts in dense urban areas throughout LAC that include relatively homogeneous collections of voters.
+First, since voter file data does not contain information on individual vote choices, the best available option was to analyze precinct-level data (the smallest unit of geographic aggregation) on vote choice for Measure J. Therefore, we caution readers in making inferences concerning individual voters on the basis of our empirical findings.
+This said, our analysis includes many very small precincts in dense urban areas that include relatively homogeneous collections of voters.
 One direction for future research would be to assess the relationship between different dimensions of self-interest, symbolic orientations, and DTP support using individual survey data.
 Such research, while possessing the benefit of individual-level observation, would carry the limitation of analyzing the reported, versus revealed, preferences of voters.

-Second, although we provide a significant amount of evidence to suggest voters in LASD-serviced areas may have understood Measure J as a policy threat to their LEA, it is plausible voters may have not effectively understood that Measure J differentially affected the LASD versus MPDs throughout LAC.
-However, this may not be limitation, but rather a theoretical feature of the limited consequences of self-interest.
-Even when self-interest should be salient in shaping policy preferences (i.e. the explicit imposition of budgetary constraints on a LEA for voters serviced by that particular LEA), it may still be difficult, for a variety of reasons, for voters to effectively gauge how particular policy propositions affect their tangible interests (i.e. their interest in maintaining the capacities of their public safety provider) (Reny and Sears, 2020).
-Therefore, consistent with our conclusion that symbolic orientations matter more in shaping the vote concerning DTP, voters may still rely on relatively accessible symbolic cues to decide their vote on particular policies.
+Second, although we provide a significant amount of evidence to suggest voters in LASD-serviced areas may have understood Measure J as a policy threat to their LEA and LASD-serviced areas understand that the LASD is their LEA, it is plausible voters may have not effectively understood that Measure J differentially affected the LASD versus MPDs throughout LAC.
+However, this may not be a limitation but rather a theoretical feature of the limited consequences of self-interest.
+Even when self-interest should be salient in shaping policy preferences (i.e. the explicit imposition of budgetary constraints on a LEA for voters serviced by that particular LEA), it may still be difficult, for a variety of reasons, for voters to effectively gauge how particular policy propositions affect their tangible interests

+(i.e. their interest in maintaining the capacities of their public safety provider) (Reny and Sears, 2020).
+Therefore, consistent with our conclusion that symbolic orientations mattered more in shaping the vote on Measure J, voters may still rely on relatively accessible symbolic orientations (e.g., anti-minority sentiment) to decide their vote on particular policies.
 Future research should continue to assess if differences in the extent to which voters understood particular policies pose a threat to self-interest would ultimately affect downstream policy preferences.